Dr Morgan Herod

 I was awarded an MRC career development fellowship in 2018 and started as an University Academic Fellow in 2019 at the University of Leeds.
 My research group uses a broad range of techniques covering molecular biology, imaging and structural biology approaches to study how positive-strand RNA viruses replicate.

 Research is focussed on understanding fundamental process during viral replication.
-The main research focus being positive-strand RNA viruses, in particular Caliciviruses, such as noroviruses, and spans three main research questions:
+The main research focus being positive-strand RNA viruses, in particular noroviruses and hepatitis E virus, and spans three main research questions:

 1. How do viral capsids control entry into the cell?